How to Get your medical license in Canada

 The Licentiate of the Medical Council of Canada and the Canadian Medical Register:

 The Medical Council of Canada (MCC) grants a qualification in medicine, called the Licentiate of the Medical Council of Canada (LMCC) to medical graduates who meet certain criteria.
 Some of the requirements include:

 They have passed the MCC Qualifying Examination (MCCQE) Part I and Part II (or an acceptable clinical assessment deemed comparable to the MCCQE Part II such as the new Certification Examination in Family Medicine).

 They have satisfactorily completed at least 12 months of acceptable postgraduate training or an acceptable equivalent.

-How can a physician become qualified to become licensed to practice medicine in a Canadian jurisdiction?
+How can a physician become qualified to become licensed to practice medicine in Canada?

 Have a medical degree from a medical school that, at the time the candidate completed the program, was listed in the World Directory of Medical Schools or a Doctor of Osteopathic Medicine degree from a school in the United States accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation; and

 Are a Licentiate of the Medical Council of Canada; and